-The members of the supervisory board of an AG and a two-tier system SE and of the administrative board of a one-tier system SE are also bound by a duty of loyalty, but there are no mandatory statutory provisions that require and define independence.
+The members of the supervisory board of an AG and a twotier system SE and of the administrative board of a one-tier system SE are also bound by a duty of loyalty, but there are no mandatory statutory provisions that require and define independence.
 However, a few restrictions aiming at independence prohibit an individual from becoming a member of the supervisory or administrative board - eg, where the individual is part of the management of a subsidiary of the company.
 Nevertheless, the DCGK requires a certain degree of independence to avoid conflicts of interest.

-In this respect, the supervisory board shall determine an appropriate number of independent members.
-The new DCGK gives new indicators for determining the independence of members of the supervisory board.
-These include personal or business relationships with the company, the management board, controlling shareholders and major competitors that may cause a substantial or not merely temporary conflict of interest.
+In this respect, the supervisory board shall determine an appropriate number of independent members - ie, that do not have any personal or business relations with the company, its corporate bodies, a controlling shareholder and affiliated companies that may cause a substantial or not merely temporary conflict of interest.